Black-Box-Solutions/runtime-diagnostics/README.md

 See the repository for examples and unit tests.
 Create issues or PRs for additional environment checks or output formats (JSON export is a planned enhancement).

+## NuGet package

+Package ID: `BlackBoxSolutions.RuntimeDiagnostics`

+Install:
+`dotnet add package BlackBoxSolutions.RuntimeDiagnostics`

+## Versioning

+This project uses Nerdbank.GitVersioning to generate package versions from the Git commit history.
+Tag releases with semver tags (e.g. `v1.0.0`) and the CI workflow will pack and publish the resulting package.

+## License
+GPL-3.0 License.
+See [LICENSE](LICENSE) file for details.